BlitterStudio/amiberry/docs/README.md

 Amiberry is an optimized Amiga emulator for ARM32, ARM64, x86_64 and RISC-V platforms.
 It runs on both macOS and Linux.
 Windows users can always use [WinUAE](https://www.winuae.net).

 The core emulation comes from [WinUAE](https://www.winuae.net), and even the main GUI is designed to look similar to that.
-However, not all WinUAE features are implemented, as Amiberry-Lite tries to achieve a balance between good performance on low-powered hardware and emulation accuracy.

-It includes JIT support for ARM32/ARM64, to get high-performance results on CPU-intensive emulated environments, like desktop applications.
+It includes JIT support, to get high-performance results on CPU-intensive emulated environments, like desktop applications.
 On top of that, there are some unique features developed specifically for Amiberry, such as the WHDLoad booter, support for RetroArch controller mapping, and several more.

 There are currently two Amiberry versions available: **Amiberry and Amiberry-Lite** - [see here](https://github.com/BlitterStudio/amiberry/wiki/First-Installation) to see which is the best pick for your needs.